Bitskwela/bitdev-dml-exercises/contracts/ch_05_javascript/le_03_loops_of_liberation/meta.md

 ---
-title: "Liquidity Lockdown: Neri vs. the Phantom Pool"
+title: "Loops of Liberation"
-description: "A short description of this document."
+description: "Learn how to harness the power of loops in JavaScript to automate repetitive tasks and enhance your coding efficiency."

 # This is the date the document was last updated.
 Format: YYYY-MM-DD.
-date: "2025-05-25"
+date: "2025-08-28"

 # For SEO purposes
-tags: ["markdown", "metadata", "bitskwela", "solidity"]
+tags: ["markdown", "metadata", "bitskwela", "javascript", "loops"]

 # Currently supported types:
 # NormalExercise - Just a simple module.
 Does not require user input.